joshuatalib/AI_weather_quest/docs/source/training_data.rst

 - Data before 2021 was sourced from the *Past* directory, whilst data from 2021 onwards is from the *NRT* directory.
 - Daily rainfall accumulations are regridded to a 1.5-degree resolution using first-order conservative remapping (`CDO REMAPCON function <https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-7330002.12.5>`_).
-- Seven-day rolling sums are computed, with time axis labels denoting the start of each 7-day period.
+- Seven-day rolling accumulations are computed, with time axis labels denoting the start of each 7-day period.

 Filename conventions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^